Ali-Mikael/Application-hacking/h7-crypto.md

 > How?
 Devise some method for "scoring" a piece of English plaintext.
 Character frequency is a good metric.
 Evaluate each output and choose the one with the best score.

-I started by first searching for a frequency map online.
+My first step was aquiring a frequency map.
 Found a pretty good one from [Cornell university](<https://pi.math.cornell.edu/~mec/2003-2004/cryptography/subs/frequencies.html>).
 The picture is theirs!

 <img width="783" height="753" alt="2026-03-06-23:42:18" src="https://github.com/user-attachments/assets/da0a0564-098c-4d68-b110-71b7e6bf0e6c" />

 So now we have something to look out for!
 Next up we create the logic for XOR'ing against other characters and then doing a frequency analysis.
-For this I import the code I created earlier:
+For the latter I import code I already have:
 ```py
 def freqAnalysis(s):